Charyyev17/instagram-clone/README.md

 # Instagram - Clone

-This Instagram clone developed by using Reactjs, Redux, TailwindCss, Firebase.
+This Instagram clone developed by using Reactjs, Redux, TailwindCss, Firebase JUST for Web versions, NOT recursive and doesn't work healthly on mobile versions.

 Website is LIVE on -> [https://instagram-clone-by-sch.netlify.app/](https://instagram-clone-by-sch.netlify.app/)